Arrays are contiguous sequence of homogeneous elements.

 O(n^3)

-here and will work the same as 2-Sum’s naive sol (no need to scan previous indices). - incase duplicates are there, only consider first/last among the chain using
+here and will work the same as 2-Sum’s naive sol (no need to scan previous indices). - incase duplicates are there, only consider first among the chain for

 O(n^2)